DakeZhang1998/ReadProbe/README.md

 *\* We use the phrase "content generation" to refer to the process of generating questions and corresponding answers for a given user input.*

+*\*\* The "Relevance Ranking" component probably can be removed once GPT-4 API is released since GPT-4 supports up to 32k input tokens.*

 ## Installation Instructions

 This project depends on three third-party services: